How to help your solicitor

 Before you speak with or visit a solicitor, it is a good idea to write down a summary of your matter, including questions and the contact details of all persons involved.
 You will also need to collate any documents and show them to your solicitor.
 If you are not sure what is relevant, it is best to take along all documents pertaining to your matter and let your solicitor decide what is important.
 Being prepared will save your solicitor’s time and help to reduce your costs.

 So that your solicitor can serve you efficiently, follow their instructions as quickly as possible.
 For instance your solicitor may request more information or documentation.
 Use or ask for a checklist of what you need to provide and when.

 Solicitors are required by law to tell you about their fees and other expenses before they start working for you.
 This is known as the duty of disclosure.
 There are numerous ways solicitors can charge their fees.

-As the client you have a duty to promptly pay a fair and reasonable price for legal services.
 If you fail to pay, your solicitor can stop working for you in some situations.

 The law is complex with lots of unfamiliar words and processes.
 If you are confused or have any questions, ask your solicitor for an explanation as soon as possible.
 This will minimise the likelihood of misunderstandings further down the track.
 Don’t sign any document until you fully understand what it is about.
 Get your solicitor to address any concerns you have.